 I would say it was due to the lack of awareness around things such as sexism etc

-What have you seen here that helped you realize that Ecuador is not as conscious about these issues?
+What have you seen in Ecuador that helped you realize that it is not as conscious about these issues?

 There are various things.
 There ways in which females are treated, violence against women, lack of socioeconomic imbalance.

-Besides helping you decide to move away from medicine, how do you think your time in Ecuador has benefitted you?
+Besides helping you decide to move away from medicine, how do you think your time in Ecuador has benefited you?